“What happens when both parties are completely corrupt and the ivory towers are falling down?”

 I wanted to know why we were different and why, over the last 200 years America was able to grow technologically and economically like no country before it.

-I am sure I studied the constitution growing up.
-I bet I even memorized the preamble without ever really understanding what it meant.
+I am sure I studied the constitution growing up, and I’m sure I even memorized the preamble without ever really understanding what it meant.
 But, for some reason, at this point in my life, I had a genuine desire to know more about what it all really meant.
 I wanted to understand the political and ideological philosophy of the great leaders and nation builders of the past.

 When I made the switch

-I was carving my own path as a freshman salesman at a local car dealership and I was finally making some real money.
+I was carving my own path as a freshman sales professional at a Toyota dealership in Bradenton Florida, and I was finally making some real money.
 I started paying attention to the world and wanted to understand business and economics.

 These were all things I might have learned in college… had I stuck it out.
 Instead, I would be forced to discover my own path.
 I would explore the world for myself and appreciate what it meant to live in a free country.
 I decided early on that I wanted to be my own king and build my own castle.